WorkOfStan/backyard/README.md

 ### Download the Release

 If you abhor using composer, you can download the package in its entirety.
 The [Releases](https://github.com/WorkOfStan/backyard/releases) page lists all stable versions.
-Download any file with the name `backyard-[RELEASE_NAME].zip` for a package including this library and its dependencies.
+Download any file with the name `backyard/archive/[TAG].zip` for a package including this library and its dependencies.

 Uncompress the zip file you download, and include the autoloader in your project: